GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding

 \subsection{Scaling with big real-world graphs}

-To show that \gra~can scale and boost edge prediction in big real-world graphs, we compared its Node2Vec-based models with state-of-the-art implementations on three big graphs: 1) English Wikipedia graph; 2) a graph constructed using the Comparative Toxicogenomic Database (CTD~\cite{Davis21}); 3) A biomedical graph generated through PheKnowLator~\cite{Callahan20}.
+To show that \gra~can scale and boost edge prediction in big real-world graphs, we compared its node2vec-based models with state-of-the-art implementations on three big graphs: 1) English Wikipedia graph; 2) a graph constructed using the Comparative Toxicogenomic Database (CTD~\cite{Davis21}); 3) A biomedical graph generated through PheKnowLator~\cite{Callahan20}.
 Supplementary Information Section 6.1 reports details about the construction and the characteristics of the three graphs.